Timeline of events after the death of Justice Antonin Scalia

 May 16 — The Supreme Court sends back a dispute over access to birth control to lower courts.
 The move averts a 4-4 tie and suggests the justices could not form a majority to issue a ruling that would have settled the issue.

 May 18 — Trump, the presumptive Republican presidential nominee, releases a list of 11 potential picks to replace Scalia.
 The list offers a mix of federal and state judges and appears tailored to win over conservatives still skeptical of Trump's candidacy.
-It includes federal appeals court Judge Thomas Hardiman, who would later emerge as a leading contender.
+It includes federal appeals court judges Thomas Hardiman and William Pryor, who would later emerge as leading contenders.

 June 23 — The Supreme Court announces it is deadlocked in a dispute over Obama's plan to protect millions of immigrants who are in the United States illegally.
 In the fourth 4-4 split of the term, the justices leave in place a lower court ruling that said the Obama administration lacked the authority to shield up to 4 million immigrants from deportation.